 This section should explain the legislation and policies controlling the approvals process.
-Reference should be made to the Queensland Environmental Protection Act 1994, Integrated Planning Act 1997 and other relevant Queensland laws.
-Any requirements of the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 should also be included.
+Reference should be made to the Queensland Environmental Protection Act 1994, Petroleum and Gas (Production and Safety) Act 2004, Integrated Planning Act 1997 and other relevant Queensland laws.